15 Project 4 - Developing an image filter

 15.4.2 Allocating space for the pixel data

 Before we read the pixel data from the PNG file, we need to allocate enough space to hold this data.
 But in order to allocate such space, we first need to know how much space we need to allocate.
-The image dimension is obviously needed to calculate the size of this space.
+The dimensions of the image are obviously needed to calculate the size of this space.
 But there are other elements that also affect this number, such as the color model used in the image, the bit depth, and others.

 Anyway, all of this means that calculating the size of the space that we need, is not a simple task.
-That is why the libspng library offers a utility function named spng_decoded_image_size() to calculate this size for us.
-Once again, I’m going to encapsulate the logic around this function into a nice small Zig function named calc_output_size().
-You can see that this function returns a nice integer value as result, informing the size of the space that we need to allocate.
+That is why the libspng library offers an utility function named spng_decoded_image_size() to calculate this size for us.
+Once again, I’m going to encapsulate the logic around this C function into a nice and small Zig function named calc_output_size().
+You can see below that this function returns a nice integer value as result, informing the size of the space that we need to allocate.

 var output_size: u64 = 0;